-SCST adhere to a set of principles/standards when commissioning services from external fostering agencies.
+SCF adheres to a set of principles/standards when commissioning services from external fostering agencies.
 These include a requirement that agencies are accredited, provide geographically appropriate placements (i.e. generally within 20 miles of Slough), provide adequate support to Carers, have systems and services in place to ensure that children and young people have access to appropriate education, health and therapeutic provision and that they constitute a cost-effective use of financial resources.
-Given the trust's commitment towards enhancing the lives of all children and young people in our care those agencies will all need to have achieved an Ofsted rating of 'Good' or 'Outstanding' from their most recent inspections.
+Given Slough Children First's commitment towards enhancing the lives of all children and young people in our care those agencies will all need to have achieved an Ofsted rating of 'Good' or 'Outstanding' from their most recent inspections.

-The Trust operates an Access to Resources Panel which monitors placement activity and authorises financial packages to support placement arrangements.
+Slough Children First operates an Access to Resources Panel which monitors placement activity and authorises financial packages to support placement arrangements.